sammchardy/python-kucoin/README.rst

     :target: https://pypi.python.org/pypi/python-kucoin

 This is an unofficial Python wrapper for the `Kucoin exchanges REST and Websocket API v2 <https://docs.kucoin.com/>`_.
-I am in no way affiliated with Kucoin, use at your own risk.
+I am in no way affiliated with `Kucoin <https://www.kucoin.com/ucenter/signup?rcode=E42cWB>`_, use at your own risk.

 PyPi